sebastian-pietrykowski/Huffman-coding/README.md

 - `pathToRootDir` - path to directory where text files to compress or decompress are stored,
 - `compress` - true for compression, false for decompression.

+In my project, there is already a class demonstrating the usage of the algorithm and containing the `main` method, called `LessonExampleGenerator`.

 Example:
 ```
 Huffman huffman = new Huffman();